frederikheld/into-the-matrix/v2/README.md

 > Note: it doesn't seem to make a different in performance if using `Math.random()` at runtime or iterating through a pre-randomized array.
 The latter feels more like random noise though, but I actually prefer the pseudo-random look of `Math.random()`.

+I tried to use FastDom to queue layout recalculactions but it did not improve anything.

 ### More ways to improve performance

 * using `Set` instead of `Array`